RedGnad/Blob/docs/strategy.md

 entire apparent edge came from a single 2-day pump (2 of 358 windows), and it was worse on the median and p90.

-The kill-switch is set (−18% flatten) because it costs almost nothing in return (−0.2pt median, identical p90/max) but caps worst-case drawdown at ~23.6% under the confirmed 30% gate.
+The kill-switch is set (−18% flatten) it costs almost nothing in return (−0.2pt median, identical p90/max) but caps worst-case drawdown at ~23.6% under the confirmed 30% gate.
 DQ = total loss, so we keep a wide margin while recovering the upside.

 ## 4. Execution cost re-tune (TWAK live-week fee waiver)